 Worried about how duplicate content might be hurting your SEO value and rankings?
 Or looking to learn how to fix it?

 Duplicate content SEO impact is among the top 3 things in SEO which can hurt your search engine optimisation effort.
-In this post, we have explained in detail about the issue and the solution.
+In this post, we have explained in detail the issue and the solution.
 If you still feel overwhelmed then getting help from a professional SEO copywriter could be a wise decision.
+Learn more about copywriting rates in Australia.

 However, it can significantly lower your rankings.
-You may not get hardcore duplicate content penalty notification from Gooogle but your page will struggle to get any decent ranking.
+You may not get hardcore duplicate content penalty notification from Google but your page will struggle to get any decent ranking.

 Usually duplicate content is of two types: